Have you ever wondered about the tire bulge phenomenon? This issue must have been brought up once or twice if you drive frequently.

 How To Fix A Bubble In Your Tire?

-If there is a bulge in sidewall of tire, drivers are advised to change to new tires.
+If there is a bulge in the tire sidewall, drivers are advised to change to new tires.
 This sign suggests that the old tires have been seriously damaged and can explode at any time.

-However, when facing a bump on sidewall of tire, drivers need to control the vehicle at a moderate speed and avoid collisions with obstacles or potholes on the road.
+However, when facing a bump on the tire, drivers need to control the vehicle at a moderate speed and avoid collisions with obstacles or potholes on the road.
 Then, it’s best to go to the nearest shop to repair the car.

 However, it is only a temporary fix, and drivers still have to change the tires to qualified ones as early as possible.